Anomalies (malcat.anomalies)

 Returns the first Anomaly named name, or None if the anomaly did not match / does not exist.

-dbg_path_anomaly = malcat.anomalies["EmptyDebugPath"]
+dbg_path_anomaly = analysis.anomalies["EmptyDebugPath"]

 # equivalent

-dbg_path_anomaly = malcat.anomalies.EmptyDebugPath
+dbg_path_anomaly = analysis.anomalies.EmptyDebugPath

 name (str) – name of the anomaly you are looking for

-Return type
+Return type:

 Anomaly instance or None